twbs/bootstrap/docs/4.0/getting-started/theming.md

 ### File structure

 Whenever possible, avoid modifying Bootstrap's core files.
 For Sass, that means creating your own stylesheet that imports Bootstrap so you can modify and extend it.
-Assuming you've downloaded our source files or are using package manager, you'll have a file structure that looks like this:
+Assuming you've downloaded our source files or are using a package manager, you'll have a file structure that looks like this:

 {% highlight plaintext %}
 your-project/